Logical or Relational: The Anatomy of an Ideal Team

 Level 2 (Amygdala): The amygdala (also subcortical) manages our emotional connection to an experience.
 This is where we determine whether something is good for us or not.
 An angry dog running across the yard, or a person running out of a bank holding a gun is bad, even scary.
 Your spouse standing with open arms, a broad smile, and a gleam in their eyes is good.
 The amygdala asks, “Is this good, bad or scary?”

 A client of mine, a leader in an organization, blew up at his team during a meeting.
 He lost joy with his team and went into enemy mode.
 He focused on solving his problem rather than processing his fear in a healthy way.
-If he had remained attuned relationally with his co-workers, shared his issue, discerned (or perhaps learned from them) how to react in a relational and satisfying way, and then consciously explained the circumstance and response, he would have fully processed this fear.
+If he had remained attuned relationally with his co-workers, shared his issue, discerned (or perhaps learned from them) how to react in a relational and satisfying way, and then consciously explained the circumstance and response, he would have fully, and healthily, processed this overwhelm.
 The relationships would be healthy and joy would be nurtured.
 That’s not what happened.
 Read more about it here.
 (RARE Leadership, part 2 – Becoming Overwhelmed)

 As mentioned above, most of us are not aware of these circuits in our brain.
 Therefore, we don’t know how to use them properly.
-Part of growing our emotional maturity is by learning to discern whether or not you are in relational mode or enemy mode.
+Part of growing our emotional maturity is learning to discern whether or not you are in relational mode or enemy mode.

 Lehman tells us that while in relational mode, we remain attuned to others and we will: